-- 5.1 The Council has, for a number of years, undertaken a variety of consultation exercises, using a range of methods, in the preparation of its annual revenue budget. - 5.2 A separate report highlighting consultation activity recently undertaken is also on the agenda for consideration at this meeting.
-The responses to that consultation exercise must be conscientiously taken into account when this decision is taken. - 5.3 On 22 January 2024 the Improvement and Scrutiny Resources Committee considered the savings proposals agreed at Cabinet at its meeting on 11 January 2024. - 5.4 The Committee was asked to provide feedback to Cabinet on the budget savings options detailed in the report and that where the Committee did not agree with any of the proposals, then Members needed to suggest alternative proposals.
+- 4.1 The Council has, for a number of years, undertaken a variety of budget consultation exercises, using a range of methods, in the preparation of its annual revenue budget. - 4.2 A separate report highlighting budget consultation activity recently undertaken is also on the agenda for consideration at this meeting.
+The responses to that consultation exercise must be conscientiously taken into account when this decision is taken. - 4.3 On 22 January 2024 the Improvement and Scrutiny Resources Committee considered the savings proposals agreed at Cabinet at its meeting on 11 January 2024. - 4.4 The Committee was asked to provide feedback to Cabinet on the budget savings options detailed in the report and that where the Committee did not agree with any of the proposals, then Members needed to suggest alternative proposals.

-- 5.5 Members did raise a number of specific areas of concern.
-These included: - That assurance be provided over whether the impact on vulnerable persons had been properly assessed, together with the cumulative impact. - Concern expressed whether the impact on partner agencies had been assessed, and whether consultation with other parties had taken place. - Assurance was sought over whether the impact of transferring service costs to other bodies had been considered. - Clarification over whether the Council would retain control over assets to be managed by other bodies. - Clarification was sought on the impact of new charging arrangements and the total costs to be charged. - Assurance over the process for any redundancies and associated staff consultation. - 5.6 The Committee noted the financial context and approach to budget setting for 2024-25.
-The Committee also noted the possible options in respect of budget savings for the 2024-25 Financial Year. - 5.7 The Committee resolved to provide the feedback detailed above to Cabinet on the budget savings options detailed in the report.
-This will enable the feedback to be considered at the Budget Cabinet meeting on the 1 February 2024. - 5.8 The Committee noted, where the proposed savings and efficiencies do not progress, alternative savings will need to be found in order to meet the Council's legal obligations to set a balanced budget. - 5.9 Consultation will also take place with Trade Unions through the Council's Corporate Joint Committee. - 5.10 Individual savings proposals will be subject to separate full consultation where required.
+- 4.5 Members did raise a number of specific areas of concern.
+These included: - That assurance be provided over whether the impact on vulnerable persons had been properly assessed, together with the cumulative impact. - Concern expressed whether the impact on partner agencies had been assessed, and whether consultation with other parties had taken place. - Assurance was sought over whether the impact of transferring service costs to other bodies had been considered. - Clarification over whether the Council would retain control over assets to be managed by other bodies. - Clarification was sought on the impact of new charging arrangements and the total costs to be charged. - Assurance over the process for any redundancies and associated staff consultation. - 4.6 The Committee noted the financial context and approach to budget setting for 2024-25.
+The Committee also noted the possible options in respect of budget savings for the 2024-25 Financial Year. - 4.7 The Committee resolved to provide the feedback detailed above to Cabinet on the budget savings options detailed in the report.
+This enabled the feedback to be considered at the Budget Cabinet meeting on 1 February 2024 and will enable it to be considered at this Full Council meeting on 14 February 2024. - 4.8 The Committee noted, where the proposed savings and efficiencies do not progress, alternative savings will need to be found in order to meet the Council's legal obligations to set a balanced budget. - 4.9 Individual savings proposals will follow their own timescales, depending on the service under review and will be subject to separate full consultation and engagement where required.